 Scots Pine is an important commercial forestry species in Britain with its wood being highly prized for use in building.
 An attractive tree with an interesting shape, somewhat jagged branches is a feature as the tree ages.
 Also one of the backbones of the forest, which many animals and plants depend on.

 One of the amazing facts about Scots Pine (Pinus sylvestris) is that the resin provides a natural preservative.
 The tree can die and remain standing for over a century as the resin slows the wood decay rate.
-Something that keeps things hard for a 100 years, sure there is a Viagra joke in there somewhere.
+Something that keeps things standing for a 100 years, sure there is a Viagra joke in there somewhere.

 Both sexes of flower appear on the same tree but the females prefer to be on the tips of the upper branches while the male flowers occupy lower.
 They are pollinated by wind and fertilised female flowers can take two years to transform into a cone (and I thought my girlfriend took a long time to get ready).